youmeSon/youtube-clone/README.md

 | Search       | ![Default page](readMeImage/selected_video.png)<br>Video selected                   |

 4. Problem and solving
+   🥵 17/05/2022
+   ❗ video detail page is not working!!
+   ➡ Youtube don't use 'dislike count' anymore : so I removed it ✅ Done

    ❗ There are some weird blank background on the default page ➡ Add the background color to video_item information